Blue Canyon Wind Farm

-Blue Canyon Wind Farm is the largest wind farm in Oklahoma, United States.
+Blue Canyon Wind Farm is a large wind farm in Oklahoma, United States.
 The project, located in the Slick Hills north of Lawton, consists of four phases with a total output of 423.45 MW.

-As of 2008, Blue Canyon remains Oklahoma's largest wind farm.
+While Blue Canyon was Oklahoma's largest wind farm as of 2008, it has since been surpassed by larger facilities.

 Blue Canyon I

 Blue Canyon I consists of 45 Vestas NM72 1.65 MW wind turbines, with a collective nameplate capacity of 74.25 MW.
 It began commercial operations in December 2003, and is owned by EDP Renewables North America and Energent, L.P.
 Infrastructure Fund.

 Blue Canyon II

 Blue Canyon II consists of 84 Vestas V80 1.8 MW wind turbines, with a collective nameplate capacity of an additional 151.2 MW.
 It is owned and operated by Horizon Wind Energy, a subsidiary of Energias de Portugal, a world leading Portuguese utility, it began commercial operations in December 2005.

 Blue Canyon V

 Blue Canyon V consists of 66 GE sle 1.5 MW turbines, with a collective nameplate capacity of an additional 99 MW.
 It began commercial operations in December 2009.